o-jasper/o-jasper.github.io/blog/_posts/2014-06-03-hanging_blocks.md

 2. End state reported is wrong: This is the requirement at **&dagger;**, and it can easily be checked by the client and verified to be wrong by the hanging block contract, by providing the two relevant blocks.

-   That the hanging block contract needs to know **f** could be limiting.
+   Of course, **f** needs to be available to the Ethereum contract one way or another.

 The program here is limited by the entire state needing to be offered up to to the hanging block contract.
 So this state cannot be too large.
 Furthermore, barring things like cryptographic commitments, the different programs running on the hanging blocks cannot interact.

-To try fix this, you could easily allow contracts to depend both their own and other contracts' state, and simply have more backward state connections that need to be checked to be correct, and can be shown to be wrong if needed.
+This can easily be fixed by allowing contracts to depend both their own and other contracts' state, and simply have more backward state connections that need to be checked to be correct, and can be shown to be wrong if needed.